pedroabreu0/pedroabreu0.github.io/misc.md

 My favorite food is Deep Fried Cassava (aka Mandioca Frita).
 Beginer whisky apreciator (free gift tip right there).
-No need to mention I'm a coffee lover.
+I'm also a coffee lover.

-Even though I have traveled quite a lot for a regular Brazilian in my age, I am not a big fan of turisting.

 I love being with my friends and talk about anything that makes their eye sparkle.
 I also love meeting new people and making new friends.
-Please feel free to ping me in any social media and talk randomly about anything.

 I am a [Spiritist](https://en.wikipedia.org/wiki/Spiritism).